Neats29/neats29.github.io/source/coaching/index.md

 I have been on my own inner journey for many years now and so much freedom and well-being has come as a result.
 This is why I love supporting others through their unique self exploration journey.

 I have been been offering 1:1 IFS sessions professionally since the Spring of 2023.
-While I'm not a psychotherapist, I've completed IFS training from IFSCA and have completed many courses with the Art of Accomplishment school since 2020.
+While I'm not a psychotherapist, I've completed the IFSCA IFS course which makes me an IFS-informed practitioner.
+I have also completed many courses with the Art of Accomplishment school since 2020.

-Thus far, I have facilitated over **600 hours** of sessions.
+Thus far, I have facilitated over **700 hours** of sessions.

 I view doing my own inner work as essential for holding space for others, so I take this very seriously; receiving weekly IFS therapy, meditation, group consults, peer coaching, meditative dance practice, year-long programmes with the Art of Accomplishment (Joe Hudson) etc.